FREQUENTLY ASKED QUESTIONS

 **RN to BSN Applicants: Please note that the total credit hours required may vary based on your individual official transcript evaluations and professional portfolio credit worksheet.

-***Students who complete the BSN program receive priority admission to the online MSN program at the BSN rate.
+***Students who complete the BSN program with a 3.0 or greater GPA receive priority admission to the online MSN program at the BSN rate.

 Additional Program Fees